saumyaariyawansha/Python_Project/README.md

 #### Highest Paid Skills:

-* Skills like dplyr, bitbucket, and gitlab are the most lucrative, with median salaries near $175K-$200K.
+* Skills like dplyr, bitbucket, gitlab,lockchain (solidity) and AI (hugging face) are the most lucrative, with median salaries near $175K-$200K.
-* Specialized skills in blockchain (solidity), AI (hugging face), and NoSQL databases (couchbase, cassandra) also offer high pay, averaging around $125K-$150K.
+* Other specialized skills are offering high pay, highest being couchbase and ansible getting a median salary around ~160K and all other skills ranging around ~$150K-$175K.

 #### Most In-Demand Skills:

-* Python, Tableau, and R lead the demand for Data Analysts, with median salaries ranging from $90K-$100K.
+* Python, Tableau, R and SQL lead the demand for Data Analysts, with median salaries almost up to $100K.
-* SQL and SQL Server are consistently required, offering around $80K-$85K.
+* Powerpoint, Excel and Word still has demand but it's comparatively lower, which shows demand shifting towards new skills.

 #### General Trends:

 * Niche and highly technical skills correlate with higher salaries.
 * Core data analysis tools like Python, Tableau, and SQL remain crucial for demand but offer slightly lower median pay compared to specialized tools.

-#### Salary Analysis summary - Intersection of Demand and Salary:
+#### :memo: Salary Analysis summary - Intersection of Demand and Salary:

 * It is very evident that highly paid skills are not much in high demand.
 Therefore level of difficulty is much higher for these jobs.
 But in case one is able to secure a job is guaranteed that the effort is worth it.
 * All top 10 high demand skills pay varies $75K-$100K.
 So one can also strategize to go for top demanded skills to have a higher chance of getting the ooportunity and also fairly good pay.